brandiw/javascript-quiz/README.md

     fade in the next question).</li>
     <li>Use setTimeout to create a time limit for each question.
 If
     the time expires, they get the question wrong.</li>
+    <li>(more difficult) Implement another question type, such as checkboxes or textboxes instead
+    of radio buttons</li>
 </ul>